Skarlet0x/SkarletXx/README.md

 🖤 [Pinterest](https://pin.it/3EIDsEv)

-**If you would like to discuss a possible collaboration or a employment opportunity, please contact me through LinkedIn or directly via email.**
+**If you would like to discuss a possible collaboration or an employment opportunity, please contact me through LinkedIn or directly via email.**